fortunejr/Chibueze-0k/README.md

-- 👋 Hi, I’m Fortune
+- 👋 Hi, my name is Fortune
 - 👀 I’m interested in software dvelopment and AI and Data Science
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science (Python)
 - 💞️ I’m looking to collaborate on any data science project
-- 📫 How to reach me https://t.me/fortuneakano
+- 📫 You know how to reach me 👀 https://t.me/fortuneakano

 <!---
 Chibueze-0k/Chibueze-0k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.